suwebdev/wats-lab-faq/setup-ssh.md

 ### Setting up SSH on a Windows Client

-If you are using Windows 10, you have 3 options for creating
+If you are using Windows 10, you have 3 options for creating the public/private key needed for SSH and running SSH.

+1. Use **git bash** to create keys and run SSH.
+When you [download ](https://git-scm.com/download/win)**git **to you windows machine, you will get the **git bash** program which will provide a bash interface.
+See this article on **github.com**: [https://help.github.com/articles/testing-your-ssh-connection/](https://help.github.com/articles/testing-your-ssh-connection/).
+2. Use **puTTYgen **to create the public and private keys.
+Use [**puTTY **](https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html)to create an SSH Session from a GUI.
+See this youtube [video ](https://www.youtube.com/watch?v=O3ORQQnOgEc&t=2s)for an example of how to use puTTY to connect to a server.
+3. Install a linux shell on your Windows 10 machine.
+This will create a new file system, so you need to keep this in mind if you're developing on the Windows file system.
+See instructions for setting up the Linux Shell for Windows in the WATS Lab FAQ.